 Measuring Levels of Radon in a Building

 To know the concentration of radon in your house, you must use a measuring instrument called a dosimeter.
 It is advisable to conduct that measurement over a period of at least three months and to perform radon measurement during winter.
+You can measure radon concentration in your house by yourself or hire a professional.

 Do not rely on test results from a neighbouring house or dwellings in your neighbourhood.
 Radon concentration may vary widely between houses, even if they are close to each other.